 From Year 4 upwards, there is a focus on preparation for 11+.
 Within the timetable Years 4 and 5 receive specialised 11+ tuition.
 We take great pride in the fact that every year pupils collect an impressive number of Awards and Scholarships to different senior schools, and do all we can to support them.

-Preparing the boys for life beyond St Edward’s extends beyond academic accomplishments.
-The older boys will also develop their leadership and team-building skills within specific lessons and on residential trips in the summer term.
+Preparing the pupils for life beyond St Edward’s extends beyond academic accomplishments.
+The older children will also develop their leadership and team-building skills within specific lessons and on residential trips in the summer term.

-Our Prep boys are encouraged to achieve individual targets set by themselves and their teachers.
+Our Prep pupils are encouraged to achieve individual targets set by themselves and their teachers.
 Target review sessions are incorporated into the assessment process.

 Each child’s progress is carefully monitored, tracked and assessed throughout the year.
 Formal feedback through Grade Cards is given.
 Within these Grade Cards, grades are given to reflect effort, behaviour, homework completion and achievement in all subjects, plus a predicted end-of-year level for the core subjects with an accompanying tutor comment.
 At the end of the summer term, all pupils receive a full end-of-year report.